PrithviKamath/Analysis-on-CMU-Enron-dataset/README.md

 • One we get the list of files, let’s get the frequency of the word ‘bankruptcy’ used in them

 <b>Conclusion</b> <br />
-• We notice that bankruptcy is repeated just 2 times across 1121 files out of 1126 files in the deleted_items folder <br />
-• On closer inspection we understand that body of these 1121 emails is the same with changes in salutations <br />
-• Hence we can conclude that there might have been a survey or a poll conducted after the Enron scandle was publisized and the people who signed up for this survey have sent the same mail to My Kenneth Lay

 <b>Files:</b> Enron Analysis 3 <br />
 <img src="https://github.com/PrithviKamath/Analysis-on-CMU-Enron-dataset/blob/master/Output/Analysis_3.PNG"></img>